spark-jobserver/spark-jobserver/doc/dao-setup.md

 It works by starting an `AutoPurgeActor` on Jobserver startup, which every hour checks the zookeeper tree for jobs and contexts which have been finished for more than `autopurge_age` hours and deletes them.

 #### HDFS + SQL
 Please configure SQL backend as described [here](../README.md#configuring-spark-jobserver-backend)

-Set `HADOOP_CONF_DIR` environment variable for Hadoop and add the following lines to the configuration file `local.conf`:
+To set up the CombinedDAO with HDFS and SQL, include the following lines in the configuration file (e.g. `local.conf`):

 ```
+    jobdao = spark.jobserver.io.CombinedDAO
     combineddao {
       binarydao {
         class = spark.jobserver.io.HdfsBinaryDAO